-Biology well supports these conclusions and it further stresses the character of the mental categorization that is involved in the characterization of intelligent systems and behavior.
-One example is the remarkable versatility in energy metabolism that is exhibited by purple photosynthetic bacteria.
+The characterization of a behavior as being intelligent shows another example of such a situation.
+Biology offers many examples, and one is the remarkable versatility in energy metabolism that is exhibited by purple photosynthetic bacteria.
 Many of these organisms can obtain cellular energy from light, from inorganic compounds, and even from organic compounds.
-The modes of producing cellular energy depend on the chemical and physical conditions of the environment, and they are so regulated to prevent unnecessary biosyntheses, like photosynthesis, which consumes large quantities of energy 105.
-As second example we will remind the behavior of the ciliate protozoan Didinium106.
-It has a globular body, about 150 microns in diameter, encircled by two fringes of cilia; its front end is flattened except for a single protusion rather similar to a snout.
+The modes of producing cellular energy depend on the chemical and physical conditions of the environment, and they are so regulated to prevent unnecessary biosyntheses, like photosynthesis, which consumes large quantities of energy87.
+As second example, we can cite the behavior of the ciliate protozoan Didinium88.
+It has a globular body, about 150 microns in diameter, encircled by two fringes of cilia; its front end is flattened except for a single protrusion rather similar to a snout.
 The synchronous beating of the cilia allows the Didinium to swim in the water at high speed.
-When it encounters a suitable prey, that usually is another type of protozoan, it releases several small paralyzing darts from its snout region; then it attaches to and devours the prey by contracting its plasma membrane to engulf the other cell.
+When it encounters a suitable prey, that usually is another type of protozoan, it releases several small paralyzing darts from its snout region; and then it attaches to and devours the prey by contracting its plasma membrane to engulf the other cell.
 The prey has often the same dimensions of the Didinium cell.
 We can explain most of this complex behavior by physical processes that take place in the cytoskeletral structures lying just beneath the plasma membrane.
 We intentionally choose two biological examples that involve single cell organisms, because they clearly show that in biology no nervous system, or neural network, is necessary to have an adaptive behavior that might be considered as being an intelligent behavior.